holidayextras/culture/pest-control-process.md

 You can also use the search bar for more complex filtering, allowing you to search by **error message**, **release stage**, **browser version** and various other things.

-_Tip: searching by error message can be useful for working out the number of users impacted as Bugsnag's grouping isn't the most reliable and often leaves the same errors ungrouped._
+_:information_source: Tip: searching by error message can be useful for working out the number of users impacted as Bugsnag's grouping isn't the most reliable and often leaves the same errors ungrouped._

 ![](/images/pest-control-process/bug-search.png)